SubasiMehmet/MySwiftEducation/016_String_Features.md

 > str.utf16.count is a better way than str.count

 > For example "±" might have 3 letter in real or as a format of UTF-32. .count method count it as 3 letter but .utf16 does not.
-It counts it as just 1 "one."
+It counts it as just 1 "one

+>Example is reacheable above, in the section of UITextChecker()